The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps: Application to Automated Geometric Morphometrics

 Geometric morphometrics is the quantitative analysis of shape variation and their correlation with other traits for biological organisms.
 For instance, it is often of interest to geometric morphometricians to understand quantitatively the amount of the shape variation explained by geometric features within a collection of shapes.
-They typically select equal numbers of consistently \emph{homologous} landmark points on each surface \cite{Mitteroecker2009}, corresponding to a mental model of a latent ``template'', of which every individual shape is an instantiation.
+They typically select equal numbers of consistently \emph{homologous} landmark points on each surface \cite{Mitteroecker2009}, corresponding to a mental model of a latent ``template,'' of which every individual shape is an instantiation.
 In statistical shape analysis, this landmark-based approach is developed in the framework of \emph{Procrustes analysis} \cite{DrydenMardia1998SSA}.
 Obviously, such an analysis is limited by the knowledge of landmark placement.
 From a mathematical point of view, extracting a limited number of landmarks from a continuous surface inevitably loses geometric information, unless when the shapes under consideration are solely determined by the landmarks (e.g. polygonal shapes, as considered in \cite{Kendall1984}\cite{FryThesis1993}), which is rarely the case for geometric morphometricians in biology; from a practical point of view, the requirement that an equal number of landmarks must be chosen on each shape is sometimes unrealistic due to the complex evolutionary and developmental process.
-Moreover, manually placing landmarks on each shape among a large collection is a tedious task, and the skill to perform it ``correctly'' typically requires years of professional training; even then the ``correctness'' or the number of landmarks one should fix for a collection of shapes can be subject to debate among experts.
+Manually placing landmarks on each shape among a large collection is also a tedious task, and the skill to perform it ``correctly'' typically requires years of professional training; even then the ``correctness'' or the number of landmarks one should fix for a collection of shapes can be subject to debate among experts.
+These difficulties are gradually and continuously being addressed by a recent trend that advocates \emph{automated} workflows to bypass the repetitive, laborious, and time-consuming process of manual landmark placement on large collections of 3D digitized anatomical surfaces (see \cite{CP13,PNAS2011,PuenteThesis2013,LipmanDaubechies2011,Boyer2012,LipmanPuenteDaubechies2013,Auto3dGM2015,KoehlHass2015,Gao2015Thesis,VMGBSB2017,HLB2016,GYDMB2018,GKD2019,GKBD2019} and references therein).

 The digitized morphological data set contains hundreds of triangular meshes (see Figure~\ref{fig:mesh_data}) of diverse size, topology, and quality, each representing an anatomical surface reconstructed from MicroCT images.